RawSanj/spring-redis-websocket/README.md

 * [Bootstrap] - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
 Custom Bootstrap theme
 	- [Bootswatch Sketch].
 * [Docker] - Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
-* [NGINX] - NGINX is High Performance Load Balancer, Web Server, & Reverse Proxy.
+* [Traefik] - Traefik is a Cloud Native Application Proxy - Simplifies networking complexity while designing, deploying, and operating applications.
 * [Kubernetes] - Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.